 - Location: 62-449 Kamehameha Hwy, Haleiwa

 Located near Laniakea Beach, Haleiwa Beach Park provides another excellent viewing spot.
-The historic town of Haleiwa has some great food trucks, quaint boutique stores, and a laid-back vibe.
+The Old Haleiwa town has some great food trucks, quaint boutique stores, and a laid-back vibe.

 While it’s often challenging to get a parking spot, the beach has picnic tables, a basketball court, and, if you’re lucky, turtles!

 Nearby, you can rent paddleboards, kayaks, and canoes if you want to get out on the water.

 Snorkeling with turtles is an excellent way to observe these gentle creatures.
 The best way to do this is to arrange a snorkeling tour through a local tour company or snorkel off one of Oahu’s beaches.

 There’s a popular area frequently by turtles called “turtle town.”
 While you can swim near these magnificent creatures, you are forbidden to approach, harass or touch them.

 If it’s your first time in Hawaii, you should know that the islands have banned the use of specific sunscreens.
 So, before you arrive, purchase reef-safe sunscreen that does not contain octinoxate and oxybenzone.

 ‘Snorkel With Turtles Hawaii’ offers tours throughout the year.
 The cost is less than USD 100 per person for a 2.5-hour tour.
 You can book through their website.